dicepencilpaper/864-System/Referee Toolbox.md

 A list of resources for referees to use in their games.

+## Other Notes

+The extended ability table can be used to build spells, weapons, and any other damage-based item.
+Similar tables will appear below:

 ## Supers

 Extending the abilities from 3 to 8 provides a great way to add supers.
 Starting with Low, you add 2d6 to each of the 3 Abilities in the regular game and place the stats above High.
 To add two Abilities below Low, take the die down a level.